akshay-pise/Portfolio/README.md

-# Portfolio using html css and javascript
+# Portfolio webpage using html, css and javascript